ZeeCoder/electron-photo-every-day/README.md

 ## todo
 - Instant / Countdown photo
-- Guidelines for face positioning (eye sockets, horizontal / vertical lines etc)
+- Guidelines for face positioning (eye sockets, horizontal / vertical lines, with more than one person, etc)
 - Work from / save to a folder
 - Create video, ffmpeg? (picture hold time option)